What is an approved Family Day Home?

 An approved Family Day Home is a monitored home in your community that has been screened by a Family Child Care Agency to provide a safe, healthy, stimulating environment for children to learn and develop.

-A Family Child Care Agency is contracted by Regional Children’s Services to screen and monitor Family Day Homes and to provide training, support and resources for Child Care Providers.
-Agencies offer a support system to both parents and providers.
+A Licensed Family Child Care Agency is contracted by Regional Children’s Services to screen and monitor Family Day Homes and to provide training, support and resources for Family Day Home Educators.
+Agencies offer a support system to both parents and Educators.

 Who can use Family Child Care?